ipfs/specs/src/unixfs.md

   have the same `Name`.
 Names are considered identical if they are byte-for-byte equal (not just semantically equivalent).
 If two identical names are present in a directory, the decoder MUST fail.
-- Implementations SHOULD detect when directory becomes too big to fit in a single `Directory` block and use [`HAMTDirectory`] type instead.
+- Implementations SHOULD detect when a directory becomes too big to fit in a single `Directory` block and use [`HAMTDirectory`] type instead.

 The `PBNode.Data` field MUST contain valid UnixFS protobuf data for all UnixFS nodes.